 - Reporting of textual formatting where available, such as font name and size, style and spelling errors.

 - Automatic announcement of text under the mouse and optional audible indication of the mouse position.

 - Support for common accessibility interfaces including Java Access Bridge.

 - Support for Windows command prompt and console applications.

-NVDA runs on both 32-bit and 64-bit editions of Microsoft Windows XP or later.
+NVDA runs on both 32-bit and 64-bit editions of Microsoft Windows.
+The minimum Operating System required to run NVDA is Windows 7 with Service pack 1.
 NVDA has no additional hardware requirements beyond those of the operating system and requires around 50 MB of disk space.

 NVDA is bundled with eSpeak, a free multi-lingual speech synthesizer.
 Additionally, NVDA can use both SAPI 4 and SAPI 5 speech engines.